sbfnk/rbi/cran-comments.md

 ## Responses to CRAN comments

+Thank you for the review.
+We have:
-* Redundant R in title removed
+* removed redundant R in title
-* package names now in quotation marks
+* put package names in quotation marks
-* return values added to the documentation of all functions
+* added return values to the documentation of all functions
-* \dontrun replaced by \donttest
+* replaced \dontrun by \donttest
-* nothing is printed directly to the console unless explicitly requested
+* reviewed the code to check nothing is printed directly to the console unless explicitly requested
-* nothing is written to user filespace
+* reviewed the code to check nothing is written to user filespace
-* no user option are set
+* changed the code so no user option are set